 More details can be found on BMSB

-Goods that will be arriving from any of the Target Risk Countries from September 2019 to May 2020 will be deemed for necessary for fumigation.
+- Effective sailings on or after September 1st, 2022, for arrival into Australia on May 31st 2023, will be deemed for necessary for fumigation.
 To avoid costs in AU, origin fumigation by approved providers will be allowed.
 For a list of approved providers, click here.

 - Australia allows the importation of live pigeons from approved countries, and household pet birds from New Zealand.
 The importation of all other live birds into Australia is currently prohibited.